University of Skövde: History

+In February 2025 Simone Giertz, inventor and robotics enthusiast, has been appointed Honorary Doctor of Information Technology at the University of Skövde.

 Organisation

 Administration

 The university is a government agency under the Swedish Ministry of Education and Research.
 The Vice-Chancellor serves as the agency head and is supported by the university board which is responsible for making sure that the agency performs according to official decisions.

 Schools

 The university's operational activities are organised into five thematic institutions: